A1029384756/cstring.dev.blog/posts/hijacking_pipewire_for_fun_and_profit.md

 of various audio and video backends and acts as a common interface that can be interacted with via a set of [programs](https://docs.pipewire.org/page_programs.html) provided by the project, config files, or `libpipewire`, a wrapper around the PipeWire socket itself.
-Each of these methods have their advantages;
-with the programs, you can take the high-level tools given to you to interface with PipeWire and combine them in unique ways without having to delve deep into the internals of the audio system itself.
-Although this is arguably the simplest to get started with, it does relegate you to more "script-like" approaches to interacting with the audio server and does incur the overhead of launching a program every time you need to do something.
+Each of these methods have their advantages: with the programs, you can take the high-level tools given to you to interface with PipeWire and get pretty far without having to delve deep into the internals of media routing.
+Although this is arguably the simplest to get started with, it does relegate you to more "script-like" approaches of interacting with the audio server and incurs the overhead of launching a program every time you need to do something.
 Config files, as their names imply, give the user the capability to *configure* the audio server and filtering chain itself at startup.
-This approach once again works extremely well when users want a static approach to their configuration but do fall short when more complex runtime processing is required.
-The final interaction method, `libpipewire`, is the most complex but flexible way to interact with PipeWire and gives a large amount of control over every aspect of how it functions.
+This approach works extremely well when users want a static approach to their configuration but do fall short when more complex runtime processing is required.
+The final interaction method, `libpipewire`, is the most complex but flexible way to interact with PipeWire and gives a large amount of control to the developer.

 Although this gives a high-level overview of what PipeWire is and how we interact with it, we need to be a little more familiar with